scilus/scil-documentation/source/arriving/setup_computer.rst

     1) You can dual-boot Linux and Windows by following one of the many tutorials online, such as this `one <https://www.freecodecamp.org/news/how-to-dual-boot-windows-10-and-ubuntu-linux-dual-booting-tutorial/>`_.
 This process can be tedious so don't hesitate to ask for help in the lab.

     2) You can use WSL2 on Windows 10 or 11.
-A step-by-step guide is available here (*TODO add link*) to help you install WSL2.
+A step-by-step guide is available here (*TODO add link to new section*) to help you install WSL2.

+Choosing your IDE
+"""""""""""""""""

+An integrated development environment (IDE) is an application made for software development, including code editing, debugging, and testing.
+Most people at the lab use `VSCode <https://code.visualstudio.com/download>`_, which is always free and compatible on all platforms.
+Installing this first will be helpful for some of the next steps.

+Terminal and bash
+"""""""""""""""""

+Now is the time to open a bash terminal, also known as the command line.
+The terminal allows you to execute commands, manage files and folders, and automate tasks.
+You will use it to install all you need to complete the setup of your computer.

+It is useful to learn some of the basics of the bash language to help you play around.
+Please refer to this cheat sheet on the bash language (*TODO add link to new section*).

+Before proceeding to the next steps, here are some useful additions you can make to your terminal "settings", by modifying what we call the *bashrc*.
+Open the bashrc in VSCode by typing in the terminal :bash:`code .bashrc` (you need to be in your home directory, simply type :bash:`cd`).

 Getting set up on super computers
 """""""""""""""""""""""""""""""""